lgbouma/cdips_followup/README.md

 # `cdips_followup`

-great, we have planet candidates. but we want planets.
+we have planet candidates. let's turn them into planets.

 nb. most development happens in `/cdips/` repo. (including e.g., visualization tool development). this repo is just for individual analyses of objects of